Dynamic Workflows: Destination Schema is Derived from a Schema Feature

 Avoiding Dropped Features - FeatureReader

-If using the FeatureReader to create a schema feature, note the transformer adds a special attribute and value:
+If using the FeatureReader to create a schema feature, note that the transformer adds a special attribute and value:

 fme_schema_handling = ‘schema_only’